hyperledgendary/fabric-contract-api-rust/docs/guides/getting-started-microfab-builder.md

 We need Fabric Version 2 cli binaries, you may already have these so can skip this.

-If not, to get the `peer` commands (rather than the docker images or samples directory).
+If not, to get just the `peer` commands (rather than the docker images or samples directory).
+Let's assume that `~/github.com` is your working directory.

 ```bash
 curl -sSL https://raw.githubusercontent.com/hyperledger/fabric/master/scripts/bootstrap.sh | bash -s -- 2.2.0 1.4.4 0.4.18 -s -d